mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 semaphore to release a token.

 But hold on.
 Now we're back to queueing!
 We're just queueing a bit earlier.
-If we were to severly overload the system now we would queue all the way at the beginning.
-So now everybody would wait for the maxmimum amount of time they are willing to wait and then give up.
+If we were to severely overload the system now we would queue all the way at the beginning.
+So now everybody would wait for the maximum amount of time they are willing to wait and then give up.
 Worse: the server might still process these requests for a while until it realizes the client has disappeared and is no longer interested in the response.